BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 - Hidden in a pile of rocks in the north east of here is a *Nugget*, and a *Green Shard* to the northeast in a bush.
 - Go straight left from this area into the area with many train tracks.
 In a rock pile you'll be able to find a hidden *Protein*.
 - Continuing left from here, slightly up is a hidden *Water Stone* fittingly in a cactus.
-- Going straight left from here once more, you'll find a hidden *Poké Snax* in a rock.
+- Going straight left from here once more, you'll find a hidden *Poke Snax* in a rock.

 **Map 4**